lmstudio-ai/lms/README.md

 - `lms server start` - To start the local API server.
 - `lms server stop` - To stop the local API server.
 - `lms ls` - To list all downloaded models.
-  - `lms ls --detailed` - To list all downloaded models with detailed information.
   - `lms ls --json` - To list all downloaded models in machine-readable JSON format.
 - `lms ps` - To list all loaded models available for inferencing.
   - `lms ps --json` - To list all loaded models available for inferencing in machine-readable JSON format.